marcantondahmen/automad-theme-skeleton/README.md

 ## 5. Publish Your Work

-Follow the guide on [Packagist](https://packagist.org) to share your theme with other people.
+Initialize a Mercurial or Git repository, commit and push your package to Bitbucket or GitHub and follow the guide on [Packagist](https://packagist.org) to share your theme with other people.